ci-group/robohat/README.md

 replace the /boot/firmware/config.txt with the the config.txt on this repo in setup_files folder, to enable the I2C ports and the SPI ports

 create dir at user robo

 	mkdir /home/robo/bin
 	mkdir /home/robo/robohat

 move files robo, servo, buzz_random into /home/robo/bin from thisn bin folder in this repo

 add to /home/robo/.bashrc

 	export PATH="/home/robo/bin:$PATH"

-copy the dir robohatlib of this repo into the /home/robo/
+copy the dir robohatlib of this repo into the /home/robo/robohat

+copy the dir testlib of this repo into /home/robo/robohat

+Make the files robo and servo executable

+	sudo chmod +x /home/robo/bin/robo
+	sudo chmod +x /home/robo/bin/servo

+Copy SerTest.py into /home/robo/robohat
+Copy Test.py into /home/robo/robohat

 by entering the command
 servo or robo you can test the robo